-Health authorities are struggling to control the Zika virus, and warn of its possible spread to Europe.
+Health authorities are struggling to control the Zika virus.
+The first locally transmitted cases have been reported in Florida, and there is concern about its possible spread to Europe.
 Simon Calder, The Independent's Travel Correspondent, answers readers’ questions about the threat the infection poses to travellers

 Q Is Zika like the Ebola outbreak?